Ynlay/100-days-of-code/log.md

 **Today's Progress**: Started working with C and linux on a virtual machine again, learned about malloc and forks, pretty weird 		      but im getting the hang of it.

+### Day 91: April 22

+**Today's Progress**: Babysteps into creating a shell with C in linux, also started looking into Unity again, watched a few 			      tutorials and started getting used to the ui.

 ### DAYS SKIPPED SO FAR : 18